+But there’s a bit of a learning curve with vapes vs smoking.
 Using a lighter to smoke a joint or pipe is easy, and dry herb vapes and dry herb vape pens don't have quite that level of ease of use.
-But don't worry, these tips will help you get the best hits from your vape or pen and make switching from smoking a breeze.

 How to Use a Dry Herb Vaporizer

-How many seconds to inhale when taking a hit from a dry herb vape
+How many seconds to inhale from a vape

-There’s a way to get even more effects from your cannabis.
+There’s also a way to get even more mileage out of your cannabis.
 Once your dry herb is vaped, you can save it for later use as AVB (already vaped bud).
-Also known as ABV (already been vaped), you can use ABV in recipes, coffee or tea, and more.
+Also known as ABV weed, you can use AVB in recipes, coffee or tea, and more.
 You can even smoke it, but smoking it is kind of harsh.

 How do you Know if Your Dry Herb Vaporizer is Working?

 You don't have to obsess over this, just grind your herb for every session, and pay a bit of attention to how it's loaded.
-Over time you won't have to consciously think about it, you'll just develop an innate sense of how.
+Over time you won't have to consciously think about it, you'll just develop an instinct for how to do it.

 Hit Dry Herb Vape, Repeat